Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 :die-d6: **Damage:** :class-phb24-rogue: Sneak Attack damage as :dmg-thunder: Thunder damage
 :d20-save: **Save:** Con.
 Save (Half damage on Success with no adt. effect)

 On impact, a wave of thunderous force bursts forth, forcing targets within 15-foot-radius :aoe-sphere: Sphere to make :d20-save: Constitution saving throw.
 On a failure, they take :dmg-thunder: Thunder damage and are pushed 10 feet away from the point of impact.
-On a success, they take half as much damage and are not moved
+On a success, they take half as much damage and are not moved.

+---

+### Sticky Web

+:material-car-turbocharger: **Charge:** 3 Cordite charge(s)
+:die-d6: **Damage:** None
+:d20-save: **Save:** Dex.
+Save

+On impact, sticky white coating covers a 20-foot :aoe-square: Square.
+Any creature that starts its turn in the square, or enters the area during its turn must succeed on a Dexterity saving throw or have the Restrained condition.
+Affected creature can take an Action to make Strength or Dexterity saving throw, ending the effect on success.

+The coating dissolves after 1 minute.
+If it takes any :dmg-fire: Fire damage, it instantly disolves.

+---

+### Incendiary Bomb

+_**Prerequisite:** Level 3 Rogue_

+:material-car-turbocharger: **Charge:** 1 Cordite charge(s)
+:die-d6: **Damage:** :class-phb24-rogue: Sneak Attack damage as :dmg-fire: Fire damage
+:d20-save: **Save:** Dex.
+Save (Half damage on Success)

+On impact, a ball of fire rushes outwards filling a 30-foot-radius :aoe-sphere: Sphere, forcing creatures within the area to make a Dexterity saving throw.
+On a failure, creatures take :dmg-fire: damage or half as much on Success.

+Any flammable objects in this area are ignited and become Burning hazard.

-##### Arcane Explosives
+#### Arcane Explosives

 | Rogue Level | Charges | Spell Effects |
 |:-:|:-:|---|